-Mark grew up in northeastern Oklahoma experiencing the open prairie and wooded Ozark Mountains.
+Mark grew up in northeastern Oklahoma exploring the open prairie and wooded Ozark Mountains.
+In school, he loved participating in science and engineering fairs and at home, camping in his lean-to, even during the winter months.

 At the age of 12 when he witnessed the destruction of a scenic river’s watershed from landfill pollution and he participated in a state hearing to help raise awareness.
 This was a defining moment in his life; he felt if more people could have quality outdoor experiences (ah-ha moments), they might make better decisions.
 In high school, he assisted with spelunking research that ultimately led to a cave being protected by The Nature Conservancy.
 As a young adult, he moved to California, where he managed an international youth hostel and organized natural history trips for visitors.
 Here he met his future wife who was traveling from the Tirol.
 During college, he focused on international and environmental studies where he completed preliminary research on Bair Island, which led to some of these last remaining wetlands in the San Francisco Bay estuary being protected.
 After college, he worked in the tech sector as a project manager, event planner, and marketing consultant.
 He fed his passion by leading monthly hiking, kayaking, and backpacking trips so tech workers could reconnect with nature and their families.